Is your baby stuck in an endless loop of being overtired? Learn how to break the cycle of an overtired baby and reset

 3. Hold your baby (or use baby gear)

 Holding your baby for every nap may not be a sustainable way for her to sleep (she might not learn to nap otherwise).
 But given the circumstances, hold and comfort her if that’s the only surefire way she can sleep.

 Right now, it’s all about resetting her sleep pattern and catching up on rest.
 Doing whatever it takes to get her to sleep long stretches can get her back to sleeping well.

 Yes, it’s inconvenient at times, but consider it a temporary fix to break the cycle.
 If anything, make the most of it and see it as a time to snuggle and bond while ensuring that she stops feeling overtired.

 Can’t hold her all the time?
 Use baby gear that can do the trick.
-Infant cushions, swings, swaddling, a baby wrap or carrier, and even stroller rides can help her sleep longer than putting her down in the crib.
+Swings, swaddling, a baby wrap or carrier, and even stroller rides can help her sleep longer than putting her down in the crib.

 4. Create a soothing environment

 How does your baby’s sleep environment feel?

 Sometimes, a simple change in your surroundings is all it takes to invite more, not less, of the sleep she needs.

 Make sure that any activities before sleep is calm and soothing.
 Draw blackout curtains and turn on a white noise machine to prevent sounds and bright lights from startling her.
 Before bedtime, turn bath time into a relaxing activity.

 A soothing environment extends to how we behave as well.
 I would feel frustrated as I rocked my baby because he wouldn’t go to sleep already.
 I later realized how silly it was for me to expect him to fall asleep when I was so upset—not exactly a calm experience for him.

 Instead, reset your own mood and stay calm, even when things don’t go according to plan.
 This can help your baby remain calm and secure and readier to fall asleep.